SWIFTSIM/emulator/docs/source/swift_io/data_loading.rst

 results for the scaling relations for each model.

-It is adviced to use the SWIFT-io options if you want to compare direclty with observational data.
+It is adviced to use the SWIFT-io options if you want to compare directly with observational data.
 The main advantage being that loading the data in this way will ensure that you use the correct units.